hackspherix/Tapcam/README.md

 # Tapcam
-Hack for android web camera not working for iOS,Linux,Mac, windows only work for android web camera hacking
+Hack for android web camera not working for all os etc. only work for android web camera hacking